2011 New York's 9th congressional district special election: Impact

+Turner's campaign manager, E. O'Brien Murray, was later named 2012 GOP campaign manager of the year, by the American Association of Political Consultants for his role in the win.
+The district is Democratic leaning with a Cook Partisan Voting Index (CPVI) of D+5.
+In Salon, which called Turner's win "unremarkable", it was argued that the district had been leaning rightward, as it was one of the few districts in the nation in which Barack Obama performed one point worse than John Kerry in 2004 and 12 points worse than Al Gore in 2000.
+However, Salon's claims were questioned by some as Obama had won the district in 2008 by 11 points and Kerry by 12 in 2004, which did not seem to imply a strong conservative swing.
+Furthermore, the local city council seat was easily won by a Democrat in the most recent election, along with the local State Senate and Assembly seats.
+This included a special election for New York State Assembly on the same day as Turner's election, within his congressional district, where the Democratic candidate won with 76% of the vote.
+Additionally, Andrew Cuomo easily won the district during his run for Governor of New York.

 Turner's victory had implications on how the political boundaries of the state of New York were drawn in 2012.
 The 9th district was one of the two districts to be eliminated, as the state lost congressional seats because of population changes.
 Turner considered running for reelection.
-Turner nonetheless bowed out of the race after the 9th district was mostly dissolved into the newly formed 6th district, which will have a greater Asian population and an even greater Democratic advantage; Turner instead ran for the U.S. Senate seat up for election in 2012, losing.
+Turner nonetheless bowed out of the race after the 9th district was mostly dissolved into the newly formed 6th district, which had a greater Asian population and an even greater Democratic advantage; Turner instead ran for the U.S. Senate seat up for election in 2012, losing the Republican, and Conservative primary to Wendy Long 50% to 36%.